MrYakobo/fb-extract/README.md

 - Linux/PostgreSQL/Swedish

 I have no idea if this tool works at all with any language other than Swedish, and I have currently no way of testing that.
 As such, PR are **very** welcome :)

+#### NOTE!
+Your language has to be in [this](https://github.com/martinandert/date-names) repository to convert timestamps correctly.
+The timestamps looks like "den 10 november 2013 kl.
+10:18 UTC+01" and are thus impossible to convert without a locale.
+If your language isn't supported, timestamps will be recorded as null.

 ### Installation
 `npm i -g fb-extract`